NotEquator/carrots__mottaqia2789_jasonc606_thomasm292_yuhangp/README.md

 Once logged in, users will be directed to a personalized landing page that displays their profile information (name and bio), a list of stories they have contributed to, and an option to create a new story.
 If a visitor is not logged in, they will instead see a simplified homepage with links to the login and registration pages.

 The app uses Flask’s routing system to manage navigation between pages such as the homepage, login/register page, individual story pages, and edit or create story pages.
 Each story page dynamically loads content from the database, showing the latest version of the story.
-To maintain fairness and creativity in collaboration, each user can only edit or add to a story once — after contributing, they can view the updated version but cannot make further changes.
+To maintain fairness and creativity in collaboration, each user can only edit or add to a story once.
+After contributing, they can view the updated version but cannot make further changes.

 The site also features a consistent navigation bar across all pages, providing quick access to the homepage, a search bar to find stories by title or keyword, and a logout button.